AGs urge Facebook to drop 'Instagram for kids' proposal

 “It’s shameful that Facebook is ignoring the very real threat that social media poses to the safety and well-being of young children in an attempt to profit off of a vulnerable segment of our population,” Healey said in a statement.

-Facebook in a statement Monday said it is simply “exploring" Instagram for kids and would make every effort to protect children and would not show advertising on such a platform.
+Facebook in a statement Monday said it is exploring Instagram for kids to give parents more control over what children who are already online are exposed to, will make every effort to protect children, and will not show advertising on the platform.

-“We agree that any experience we develop must prioritize their safety and privacy, and we will consult with experts in child development, child safety and mental health, and privacy advocates to inform it," the company said.
+“We are developing these experiences in consultation with experts in child development, child safety and mental health, and privacy advocates," the company said.
 “We also look forward to working with legislators and regulators, including the nation’s attorneys general.”

 Facebook also pointed out that it is a founding sponsor of the Digital Wellness Lab at Boston Children’s Hospital, launched in March to study the effects of digital technology on kids' “brains, bodies, and behaviors."